-UnitedNetworks information systems are presently partly integrated and partly regionally based.
-The vision for UnitedNetworks network information systems is to establish an enterprise-wide solution that will revolve around a central, single corporate database.
+UnitedNetworks' information systems are presently partly integrated and partly regionally based.
+The vision for UnitedNetworks' network information systems is to establish enterprise-wide application integration (EAI).
 This will require a co-operative and open development environment to avoid duplication of information and functionality as systems exchange data.